 10. Change the Propeller

 Another way to add a few extra mph to your boat is to change the engine’s propeller.
 Chances are, your boat has a standard aluminum propeller.
-If you switch to a stainless still propeller or one that’s built from an alloy, you’ll probably gain a little bit of speed.
+If you switch to a stainless steel propeller or one that’s built from an alloy, you’ll probably gain a little bit of speed.

 Aluminum propellers are weaker than stainless steel and various types of alloys.
 This weakness causes aluminum propellers to flex when being used, which creates much more resistance in the water.
+Consider investing in a good propeller for pontoon boats to increase performance and speed.

 11. Take Your Pontoon Downwind